Deci-AI/super-gradients/documentation/source/Checkpoints.md

     Checkpoints also enable your training to resume where it was in case the training process is interrupted.

-## Checkpoints Saving in SG: Which, When, and Where?
+## Checkpoints Saving: Which, When, and Where?

 From the previous subsection, we understand that checkpoints saved at different times during training have different purposes.
 That's why in SG, multiple checkpoints are saved throughout training: